 ECMAScript is object-based: basic language and host facilities are provided by objects, and an ECMAScript program is a cluster of communicating objects.
-An ECMAScript object is an unordered collection of properties each with zero or more attributes that determine how each property can be used-for example, when the Writable attribute for a property is set to false, any attempt by executed ECMAScript code to change the value of the property fails.
+An ECMAScript object is an unordered collection of properties each with zero or more attributes that determine how each property can be used-for example, when the ReadOnly attribute for a property is set to true, any attempt by executed ECMAScript code to change the value of the property has no effect.
 Properties are containers that hold other objects, primitive values, or methods.
 A primitive value is a member of one of the following built-in types: Undefined, Null, Boolean, Number, and String; an object is a member of the remaining built-in type Object; and a method is a function associated with an object via a property.

 ECMAScript defines a collection of built-in objects that round out the definition of ECMAScript entities.
-These built-in objects include the Global object, the Object object, the Function object, the Array object, the String object, the Boolean object, the Number object, the Math object, the Date object, the RegExp object, the JSON object, the Decimal object, and the Error objects Error, EvalError, RangeError, ReferenceError, SyntaxError, TypeError and URIError.
+These built-in objects include the Global object, the Object object, the Function object, the Array object, the String object, the Boolean object, the Number object, the Math object, the Date object, the RegExp object and the Error objects Error, EvalError, RangeError, ReferenceError, SyntaxError, TypeError and URIError.

-ECMAScript also defines a set of built-in operators, ECMAScript operators include various unary operations, multiplicative operators, additive operators, bitwise shift operators, relational operators, equality operators, binary bitwise operators, binary logical operators, assignment operators, and the comma operator.
+ECMAScript also defines a set of built-in operators that may not be, strictly speaking, functions or methods.
+ECMAScript operators include various unary operations, multiplicative operators, additive operators, bitwise shift operators, relational operators, equality operators, binary bitwise operators, binary logical operators, assignment operators, and the comma operator.